LIT-Protocol/js-sdk/packages/automation/README.md

     states: [
       {
         key: 'setPKP',
+        actions: [
-        usePkp: {
+          {
+            key: 'usePkp',
             pkp, // Configure the pkp passed.
 Not minting a new one },
+        ],
         transitions: [{ toState: 'setCapacityNFT' }],
       },
       {
         key: 'setCapacityNFT',
+        actions: [
-        useCapacityNFT: {
+          {
+            key: 'useCapacityNFT',
             capacityTokenId: capacityTokenId, // Configure the capacity token to use.
 Not minting a new one },
+        ],
         transitions: [{ toState: 'waitForFunds' }],
       },
       {